REQUIREMENTS FOR COMPANY REGISTRATION

 Incorporation can be commenced online by an individual applicant or through a CAC accredited agent at the CAC’s portal, however, it is also advisable to use the services of an accredited agent to achieve a seamless registration.

 In conclusion, to operate any company in Nigeria, such a company must be registered with CAC.
 However, it is important to note there is a mandatory share capital threshold applicable to certain businesses in Nigeria.
 For instance, any company seeking to engage in financial services must register a company with a minimum of N20,000,000 (Twenty Million Naira) authorized share capital.
-It is important to advisable to consult with a company registration agent to determine whether your business falls under any particular threshold or better still check all the CAC share capital thresholds online.
+It is advisable to consult with a company registration agent or lawyer to determine whether your business falls under any particular threshold.

 Written Resolution Law Firm.
 The Firm is an accredited company registration agent with CAC.